-- 2.3 Further to paragraph 2.1(b) above, the assessment of sustainability risks and opportunities with respect to investments is broadly a function of assessing whether a particular asset is exposed to ESG related risks (amongst others), or whether in the opinion of LaSalle ESG related initiatives might be reasonably expected to enhance the value of the relevant real estate. - 2.4 Our sustainability policy supports an approach that seeks to add and / or protect value via certain factors referred to as Accretive Value Drivers (AVD) and fortifying Defensive Value Protectors (DVP).
-The table below provides a high level view of ESG related matters assessed as part of the AVD and DVP approach, though it should be noted that these will vary between properties (and some may be more relevant to a particular property than others).
+- 2.3 Further to paragraph 2.1(b) above, the assessment of sustainability risks and opportunities with respect to investments is broadly a function of assessing whether a particular asset is exposed to sustainability related risks (amongst others), or whether in the opinion of LaSalle sustainability related initiatives might be reasonably expected to enhance the value of the relevant real estate. - 2.4 Our sustainability policy supports an approach that seeks to add and / or protect value via certain factors referred to as Sustainability Performance Indicators.
+The below provides a high level view of sustainability related indicators, though it should be noted that these will vary between properties (and some may be more relevant to a particular property than others).